Wan Chai District: Notable places

 The Old Wan Chai Post Office is a declared monument.
-There is also a Police Museum near the junction of Stubbs Road and Peak Road.
+There is also the Police Museum near the junction of Stubbs Road and Peak Road.

 The Stubbs Road Lookout is a viewing point of the Victoria Harbour.
-The famous Lovers' Stone is on scenic Bowen Road.
+The famous Lovers' Stone is located on scenic Bowen Road.

 Tai Yuen Street is called 'Toy Street' as this street has a lot of toy shops.

 Demographics

 According to a household survey by the Census and Statistics Department, the median household income is the second highest of Hong Kong.

 As of 2021, the district has a population of 166,695 people.
 It's one of the most diverse districts in Hong Kong, with 75% of the population being Chinese.
-The ethnic minority groups include Filipinos (9.8%) and white (4.4%).
+The largest ethnic minority groups are Filipinos (9.8%) and White (4.4%).

 Cross-harbour transport

-The first tunnel that crosses Victoria Harbour, the Cross-Harbour Tunnel, links the former Kellett Island, now part of Wan Chai, with Hung Hom in Kowloon.
+The first tunnel which crossed Victoria Harbour, the Cross-Harbour Tunnel opened in 1972, links the former Kellett Island, now part of Wan Chai, with Hung Hom in Kowloon.

 The MTR East Rail line was extended to Admiralty in 2022, passing through Wan Chai North.
-A new Exhibition Centre Station was built near the Hong Kong Convention and Exhibition Centre, and a new cross-harbour tunnel was built to connect this new station to the new East Rail line platform in Hung Hom.
+The new Exhibition Centre Station was built near the Hong Kong Convention and Exhibition Centre, and a new cross-harbour tunnel was built to connect this new station to the new East Rail line platform in Hung Hom.

 The Star Ferry operates a ferry route from Wan Chai Pier near Hong Kong Convention and Exhibition Centre to Tsim Sha Tsui.